Rehabilitation & Recovery Service

 What is Rehabilitation?

-The purpose of the session is to provide information about the Rehabilitation Service that will help people decide if they would like to apply.
+The purpose of the Information Session is to provide information about the service to help people decide if they would like to apply.
 Some of the things that are discussed include:

-- An overview of CMHA, Winnipeg Region and the Rehabilitation & Recovery Service
+- An overview of CMHA, Winnipeg and the Rehabilitation & Recovery Service

 - An overview of recovery and how we work with people